Relative hulls and quantum codes: Preliminaries

 \subsection{Quantum codes}

-A series of works in the 1990s showed how a self-orthogonal code or two linear codes subject to a dual-containing constraint give rise to quantum error-correcting codes.
+A series of works in the 1990s showed how a self-orthogonal code or two linear codes subject to a dual-containment constraint give rise to quantum error-correcting codes.
 Since then, many quantum codes in the literature have relied on the dual of a code.
-In 2006, Brun, Devetak, and Hsieh~\cite{brun_science} demonstrated that by using the entanglement, we could remove the duality requirement, paving the way for any linear to design Entanglement-Assisted Quantum Error-Correcting Codes (EAQECCs).
-The trade-off between entanglement and efficiency makes it valuable to look for constructions with different values of entanglement.
+In 2006, Brun, Devetak, and Hsieh~\cite{brun_science} demonstrated that the duality requirement could be removed by using the entanglement, paving the way for any linear code or pair of linear codes to design Entanglement-Assisted Quantum Error-Correcting Codes (EAQECCs).
+The cost of the pre-shared entanglement can affect the analysis of the performance of a code.
+Thus, looking for constructions with different required numbers of pairs of maximally entangled qudits is valuable.
+Moreover, EAQECCs have been used recently for secret sharing \cite{shibatamatsumoto}.
 Building on the work of Wilde and Brun~\cite{wilde}, Guenda, Jitman, and Gulliver~\cite{guenda} showed that the dimension of the hull of the linear code could capture the necessary entanglement.
-In this subsection, we review key concepts from the recent work of Galindo, Hernando, Matsumoto, and Ruano~\cite{GHMR19} that motivate the remainder of this paper.
+In this subsection, we review the concepts from the recent work~\cite{GHMR19, GaHeMaRu} that motivate the remainder of this paper.

-We use the standard notation $[[n,\kappa,\delta;c]]_q$-quantum code to mean a quantum code of minimum distance $\delta$, which encodes $\kappa$ logical qudits into $n$ physical qudits, of which $c$ are entangled qudits.
+Recall that the standard notation $[[n,\kappa,\delta;c]]_q$ describes a quantum code $Q$ that is a $q$-ary EAQECC that encodes $\kappa$ logical qudits into $n$ physical qudits with the help of $n - \kappa - c$ ancillas and $c$ pairs of maximally entangled qudits; the code is able to detect any error affecting at most $d-1$ of the physical qudits.
+If for any error $E$ affecting less than $d$ qudits, we have $v^T E u=0$ for any $v,u\in Q$, we say that $Q$ is pure.

-There are several constructions of EAQECCs using linear codes over $\F_q$.
+There are several constructions of EAQECCs using linear codes.
 For example, we have the following two classical constructions using the Euclidean and the Hermitian inner products.